 1b.
 Obviously Watchtower predictions don't scare too many people into joining the Watchtower religion.
-However it is a powerful form of mind control that keeps JW's loyal to the Watchtower instead of putting God first.
-They are more afraid of the Watchtower's authority than God's authority.
+However it is a powerful form of mind control that keeps JW's loyal to the organization instead of putting God first.
+They are more afraid of the organization's authority than God's authority.
 In fact they are confused.
 To a JW, Watchtower rules and God's rules are exactly the same thing.
-The Watchtower has become synonymous with God.
-The Watchtower has become like God, - a symbol of salvation just like the Ark in Noah's day.
-The Watchtower says that rebellion against them is virtually the same as rebellion against God
+The JW faith has become synonymous with God.
+The organization is idolized.
+They have become like God, - a symbol of salvation just like the Ark in Noah's day.
+The organization says that rebellion against them is virtually the same as rebellion against God

-2. Dedication to God AND the Watchtower is required in their baptismal vows.
+2. Dedication to God AND the organization is required in their baptismal vows.

 3a.
-The Watchtower requires obedience to the rules of Jehovah's Witnesses.
-The Watchtower says this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
-WT, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.
+The JW organization requires obedience to the rules of Jehovah's Witnesses.
+They say this, 'And should we not strive to be obedient and submissive to those taking the lead in our local congregation?'
+Watchtower Magazine, Nov 15, 2009, Article: 'Treasure Your Place in the Congregation', par 5.

 SLAVES should 'strive to be obedient and submissive'.
 Religious leaders are respected.
 Some assume the title of Reverend or Father.
 However the Clergy are not treated like Gods.
 Christians can disagree with their ministers.
 Obedience is not required in order to be in relationship with God.
 The Watchtower demands respect AND obedience.
 JW's must put Watchtower rules first and God second.